Welcome to the Chairperson's Toolkit Help Section!

 Then click Save & Continue to go to Step 3.

-Step 3: Planning Checklist
+Step 3: Planning Calendar and Checklist

-This personal checklist is created for you automatically.
+This personal calendar is created for you automatically.
 It includes basic tasks and also tasks to implement your selected programs, in a logical sequence.
 Each task is recommended by Scholastic Book Fairs as an item you should consider for a successful Fair.

 Many task descriptions contain direct links to materials that will help you complete the task.
 This will reduce the time needed to search for materials in Fair Files.

 Marking as Complete: When you have completed a task, click "Mark as Complete" and it will be checked off for you.
-If you do not wish to view your completed tasks, at the top of the list you can click the checkbox to "Hide Completed Tasks".

 Adding Your Own Tasks: When you click the green "Add Event or Task" button, a similar overlay box will appear.
 Here you can add your own task, time, and description.
 Click Save and the task will be added to your checklist.